Why Princess Diana’s Engagement Ring Infuriated Palace Officials

 Tim Graham/Getty Images

 When Prince William presented Kate Middleton with his beloved mother’s engagement ring in 2010, royal watchers everywhere swooned.
-After all, Princess Diana’s ring—a 12-karat blue Ceylon sapphire set in 18-carat white gold, surrounded by 14 diamonds—was arguably the most famous engagement ring in the world.
-Incredibly, however, the ring wasn’t appreciated by everybody.
+After all, Princess Diana’s ring (a 12-karat blue Ceylon sapphire set in 18-carat white gold, surrounded by 14 diamonds) was arguably the most famous engagement ring in the world, as well as a symbol of Princess Diana and Prince Charles’ love—and later, what really happened between them.

 A ring fit for a Queen